mendix/docs/content/howto/mobile/getting-started-with-native-mobile.md

 ### 3.4 Viewing Changes to Your App on Your Testing Device {#viewingchanges}

-To see how changes made in Mendix Studio Pro are displayed live on a running Mendix Native Developer App, make a small change to your app.
+To see how changes made in Mendix Studio Pro are displayed live on your testing device, make a small change to your app.

 1. Put a text widget on your app's home page.
 Then, write some text into it.
 In this example, "Native rules!" has been added: